EOS-Nation/Block-Producer/README.md

 - **Polical Region** Canada
 - **Operating System** Ubuntu Server 16.10

-### Singled Threaded (Election)
+### BP "appointed"

-If nominated to run the EOS election, only 1 Elastic Compute Cloud (EC2) instance will be running the main BP.
+If EOS Nation is "appointed" as Block Producer, only 1 Elastic Compute Cloud (EC2) instance will be running the main BP for the duration of the first election.

 - **Nodes** 1x EC2 (x1.32xlarge)
 - **vCPUs** 128 Cores